 Most of the remains are covered under the field, while a small section is visible in an area covered by the bush and trees adjacent to the brook.

 An aerial map of Yiftach-El is shown below, taken in a North-South orientation, and indicating the major points of interest.
-You can point on the purple points to navigate to the selected point.

 Along the brook there are many sites, starting from prehistoric times.
 In almost the whole stretch of the valley you can walk the banks of the brook and pick up early man’s flint stones.
 They are scattered in many sites, showing that the area was inhabited in the prehistoric periods.
 According to the Archaeological survey (on the western side of the Zippori brook) most of the prehistoric findings in this area were from the Neolithic period (8,300 -4,500 BC) and Chalcolithic (Copper) period (4,500-3150BC).